sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * don't steer the packet around the failure and back at the other end.
 * reroute around the failure and release as soon as possible to a natural IP path.
 * microloop avoidance - prevent packet drop due to inconsisten transient state between converging routers.

+Segment Routing:
+* distribute labels in the routing protocol
+* centralized optimization with traffic-engineering based on prefix segments

+OpenFlow approach - centralize controller takes too much time to send updates and install in per router HW.